Table of Contents

 Unified social credit number

 This is the identification number of the company.
-Every company has one, and it is used in many situations, including tax and credit search.
+Every company has one, and it is used in multiple instances, including tax and credit search.
 In short, it is the ID of the company.

 Business license number